-The Financing for Development agenda has emphasized the importance of long-term “stable private financial flows to developing countries” since the Monterrey Consensus (para 25.)
+The Financing for Development agenda has emphasized the importance of long-term “stable private financial flows to developing countries” since the Monterrey Consensus (para 25).
 At the same time, there has been a growing focus on the incorporating environmental, social and governance (ESG) factors in investing.
 The Addis Ababa Action Agenda brings these two strands together, emphasizing that sustainability and stability of the financial system are mutually reinforcing.
 Yet, to date, capital markets remain short-term oriented.
-As shown in the chart, in the USA, for example, the average holding period for stocks fell from 8 years in the 1960s to under a year in 2015.
+As shown in the figure, in the USA, for example, the average holding period for stocks fell from 8 years in the 1960s to under a year in 2016.

 Corporations also increasingly focus on short-term indicators, such as stock price fluctuations and quarterly profits, with many business executives reporting they feel pressured to demonstrate short-term performance.
 A 2016 survey of senior executives found that more than half of the respondents felt pressure to perform within a year, up from 44 per cent three years earlier.
 A McKinsey index of corporate performance found that short-termism has been rising since the turn of the century, despite a fall prior to the 2007 global financial and economic crisis.

 There is no clear definition of long-term investment.
 It is often described as financing with a maturity of one to five years (see Pu Shen).